brooklynrail/brooklynrail-platform/content/events/2020/09/amanda-gluibizzi-and-jason-rosenfeld-with-wayne-thiebuad.md

       Sacramento City College until 1959, when he became a professor at the University of California in Davis.
 Today, Wayne Thiebaud lives and works in California.
+  - person: amanda-gluibizzi
+    event_bio: Amanda Gluibizzi is an ArtSeen editor at The Brooklyn Rail.
+An art historian, she is the co-director of The New Foundation for Art History and the author of Art and Design in 1960s New York (forthcoming).
+    related_links: []
 poets:
   - person: jeremy-hoevenaar
     event_bio: "Jeremy Hoevenaar is the author of Cold Mountain Mirror Displacement